My Haas Welcome,

 • For a Rev -P or -T Power Card 3.74 VDC.

-If low or no voltage is measured, the voltage monitor circuit on the power card is damaged and will need to be replaced.
+If the voltage is low or no voltage is measured, the voltage monitor circuit on the power card is damaged and will need to be replaced.

 If the voltage is correct: